centreon/centreon-documentation/en/integrations/plugin-packs/procedures/cloud-microsoft-office365-exchange.md

 ## Prerequisites

-Refer to the official documentation of Office365 Management to create an Office365 account and get help about the management features.
+Refer to the official documentation of Office365 Management or follow the link in the 'More information' section to create an Office365 account and get help about the management features.

 ### Register an application